Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Toyota Sequoia consists of avoiding accidents and violations, having above-average credit, not filing small claims, and maximizing policy discounts.
-Invest the time to shop around once a year by getting quotes from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.
+Finding cheaper rates on car insurance consists of not taking risks behind the wheel, having a good credit score, being claim-free, and not having any coverage lapses.
+Set aside time to shop around at least once a year by getting rate quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-- Drivers considered higher risk that tend to have accidents or serious violations may pay on average $1,680 more every year for car insurance
+- Higher risk drivers with multiple at-fault accidents may pay on average $1,680 more annually for Sequoia insurance

 Rate Tables and Charts